newrelic/nuget-azure-web-sites/README.md

 -----------------------------
 1. To use it you can open up your web app and choose >> tools >> Library Package Manager >> Package manager console
 2. In the console make sure that the source drop down is set to local
-3. Then type in "Install-Package NewRelicWindowsAzureWebSites"
+3. Then type in "Install-Package NewRelic.Azure.WebSites"
 4. Hit enter

 Pull requests